Who or what calls your name?

-Start with a spirit of exploration and curiosity, and look at your life as it is right now.
-What brings you into that feeling of rightness, of flow and love and joy?
+In a spirit of exploration and curiosity, take look at your life as it is right now.
+What brings you a feeling of rightness, of flow and love and joy?
 When do you feel most fully alive?
 What challenges you?
 What returns you to yourself?

-You may want to make a list of the things you loved to do when you were a child, and build on that.
-Often, in childhood, we’re in closer touch with our inner beings, our genius.
+Make a list of the things you loved to do when you were a child, and build on that.
+Often, in childhood, we’re in closer touch with our inner being, our genius.
 As grownups, we may find ourselves drifting away from center and then it’s more difficult to know whether what you do arises from love or responsibility or something else altogether.

 Next, consider how your gifts and talents, your love and joy, intersect with the needs of the world.
 What do people need, that links you to them, and that lets you serve in a joyful, heart-full way?
 What can you offer, that you love to do, that would meet the needs in your world?